raharuu/raharuu.github.io/_posts/2021-05-30-hardreferences1.md

 ---
 title: "Hard References"
-excerpt: "Excessive Hard References can grind projects to a halt with technical debt, poor load times, and decreased productivity.
-Learn how to identify and solve hard references in your project"
+description: "Excessive Hard References grind projects to halt with technical debt, poor load times, and decreased productivity."
+excerpt: "A hard reference is created when an asset is dependent upon another asset.
+The result is that whenever one asset is loaded..."
 categories:
   - Unreal
 tags: